 Serena Kern-Libera - Governor link for careers - firstname.lastname@example.org

-What careers education, advice and guidance is provided at EGA School?
+What careers education, advice and guidance does EGA School provide?

 All students at EGA are entitled to a five year programme of activities to develop their readiness for each step of their time at school, the future demands of work and the wider world.